 Above: The GRDM minds behind the Regional Landfill Facility – hard work paid off: (FLTR): Johan Gie (District Waste Management Officer, Johan Compion (Manager: Municipal Health and Environmental Management Services), Clive Africa (Executive Manager: Community Services) and Morton Hubbe (Manager: District Waste Management).

-(Credit: Michelle Pienaar):
+(Credit: Michelle Pienaar)

 A first of its kind for South Africa

 Garden Route District Municipality’s (GRDM) Council, on 13 December 2019, approved a ten-year and eight-month contractual agreement for a Public-Private Partnership (PPP) between GRDM and Eden Waste Management.
-Furthermore, the facility will include integrated disposal services to accommodate household and hazardous waste from four municipalities in the Garden Route – Bitou, Knysna, George and Mossel Bay.
+The facility will include integrated disposal services to accommodate household and hazardous waste from four municipalities in the Garden Route – Bitou, Knysna, George and Mossel Bay.

 According to Executive Mayor of GRDM, Cllr Memory Booysen: “This is a first PPP of its kind for South Africa.
 We are the first district municipality out of 44 district municipalities in South Africa to champion such an initiative.”